 NEVER SET LIMITATIONS TO WHAT YOU WANT TO ACHIEVE...

-I was that middle of the pack runner.
-I got lapped and came last in track races.
-I often didn't get picked for teams, unless I did the steeplechase (I was the only one brave enough to do it).
-But something always told me I could be better.
-The desire was always there.
-Even when finishing 293rd in the National Cross Country Championships.
+A “middle of the pack runner”, I got lapped and finished last in track races.
+I often didn’t get picked for teams, unless I did the steeplechase because I was the only one brave enough to do it.

-Earning my first England vest for the Toronto marathon which ended in heartbreak, with a DNF in the Autumn with my first major injury.
+Earning my first England vest for the Toronto Marathon the following Autumn, which ended at mile 10 with a DNF and my first major injury.
+It was the breakthrough which broke me.

 Follow the highs and lows of my journey as I work to achieve my aspirations over the formidable 26.2 miles.